-England midfielder and Manchester City player, James Milner, is the first Chancellor of Leeds Children’s University™.
+England midfielder and Liverpool player, James Milner, is the first Chancellor of Leeds Children’s University™.
 Launched in November 2014 and based at Leeds Trinity University, Leeds Children’s University™ is part of the nationwide Children’s University Trust.

 James visited Leeds Trinity University on Friday 22 May, where he met pupils who are all taking part in Leeds Children’s University™ from Mount St Mary’s Catholic High School; St Francis of Assisi Catholic Primary School; Holy Family Catholic Primary School; St Philip’s Catholic Primary and Nursery School and Richmond Hill Primary School.